-When Most people decide they are going to visit the Grand Canyon they are not actually aware of just how enormous the Canyon actually is.
-They are also unaware that due to its enormous size there are different and distinct parts of the Canyon and choosing the right part of the canyon is crucial to your enjoyment and getting the best Grand Canyon Experience.
+When most people decide they are going to visit the Grand Canyon they are not actually aware of just how enormous the Canyon actually is.
+They are also unaware that due to its enormous size, there are different and distinct parts of the Canyon, and choosing the right part of the canyon is crucial to your enjoyment and getting the best Grand Canyon Experience.
 For many, they simply know you can visit the Grand Canyon from Las Vegas and jump on a tour to do just that!
-For some this a great choice, others will be disappointed.
+For some this is a great choice, others will be disappointed.

 The two main Visitor locations are the West Rim and the South Rim.
 These two locations are radically different and hundreds of miles apart, so it is vital you make the right decision in choosing which Rim is best suited to you.
 Our Grand Canyon West Rim vs South Rim article is designed to do just that.
 We do a Grand Canyon Comparison to show you exactly what to expect from each Rim, How much they cost, and what it takes to get to each rim!
 This is not a simple topic and many people degrade it down to a simple question with one answer, but the truth is a little more nuanced, and the best option for you may not be the same for others.